jwarford1/BestBuyExam/README.md

 For Dev/QA/Prod environments there are pre-existing Docker images configurable as per our requirements.

-Depending on cloud services availability, this could all be wrapped up in deployment scripts using Terraform (AWS) or Kubectl config files (Kubernetes on the Google Cloud Platform)
+Depending on cloud services availability, this could all be wrapped up in deployment scripts using Terraform (AWS) or Kubectl config files (Kubernetes on the Google Cloud Platform) along with a CI / CD system such as Jenkins or Travis CI.

 https://github.com/SeleniumHQ/docker-selenium

-Page Object Model
+### Page Object Model

 Allows for flexibility and easy refactoring